Choate-Robotics/Programming-SOPs/docs/code/autopython.rst

 Python Auto Example and Instructions
 ==================

-Here is a code sample for how to make an auto in Python.
+Here is a code sample for how to make an auto in Python from the 7407 2025 code database.
 Keep in mind, added files and variables such as the drivetrain will need to be imported from your codebase.
 Also, make sure to change the functions in our example code to similar ones in your codebase.

 Here is a sample code from our four piece L4 right auto.
 It might be a lot to take in at once, so we'll split it up in smaller, more understandable sections.